leddoo/kibi/main.md

     - ssa form:
         - more compiler features:
             - calls.
+                - call args id & struct.
+                - vec of call args on function.
+                - basically the same as phis.
             - functions.
             - tables.
         - repl stuff:
             - parser: eof info for multi-line stmts.
             - don't discard rest of buffer after parsed text.
             - print return value.
+            - let/var define globals in repl?
         - ensure all stmts with a value have a register.
         - validation:
             - args point to `StmtData::has_output`.